SloughJE/aerial_straps_classifier/README.md

     - in integrated terminal run:
     - ```python run_pipelines.py --load_data```

-Create new pipelines following this method
+Create new pipelines following this method, adding to run_pipelines.py

+# Codespace
+You can also open this project in codespace.
+On github, look at the green button above, ```use this template```, click on it and ```open in a codespace```.
+It will open this project in a web-based VSCode environment and build the container.
+You can run the notebook or pipelines here.

 # Directory Structure